-An encouraging teacher blog sharing inspiration, ideas, and support for fellows in the field of education.
-Featured in prominent names in media such as Forbes and The Washington Post, Cool Cat Teacher shares cool teaching secrets, technology utilization ideas, education trends, and multitude of cool stuff for keen teachers.
+An encouraging teacher blog that shares inspiration, ideas, and support for those in the field of education.
+Featured in prominent media outlets such as Forbes and The Washington Post.
+Cool Cat Teacher shares cool teaching secrets, technology utilization ideas, education trends, and a multitude of cool stuff for keen teachers.

 Contact: Vicki Davis

 A Texas principal’s medium for sharing views about on educational leadership, effective technology integration, best practices, and creating a student-centered learning culture.
 It also boasts his innovative approach to teaching, and how to adapt relevant methods to capture lasting student engagement.